Who Prescribes Medication for Mental Health? A Simple, Clear Guide

 Frequently Asked Questions

-Who is the best doctor to give medicine for mental problems?
+Who is allowed to prescribe medication for mental health?

 Learn about the conditions we treat